lunar-mycroft/redirect-tool/README.md

 # redirect-tool
 A simple utility for showing redirects

+Very much a WIP.